OpenAI

 Can eligible customers access GPT-Rosalind in the API?

-Yes.
-Eligible organizations can access GPT-Rosalind through the OpenAI API for internal research tools, workflows, and applications.
-It is not available for customer-facing products or external commercial applications at this time.
+Eligible organizations can access GPT-Rosalind through the OpenAI API for approved internal research tools, workflows, and applications.
+GPT-Rosalind API access is not available for customer-facing products or external commercial applications at this time.

 How much does GPT-Rosalind cost?